chettrick/stm32cubef4/Projects/STM32F401-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

  - When file size is reached, audio codec is stopped and a new play is requested.

 2) Record audio.
 Device: "MP45DT02"
-When the User button is pressed the example start recording in the USB Key and LD3 will start toggling, the recorded wave length is (~30secs) and user can interrupt the recording using the User button.
+When the User button is pressed the application starts recording in the USB Key and LED3 will start toggling, the recorded wave length is (~30secs) and user can interrupt the recording using the User button.
  - The recorded wave name can be customized through the define "REC_WAVE_NAME" in main.h.
  - Once the recording is finished or interrupted, the recorded wave will start playing